soilspectroscopy/ossl-models/README.md

 predictions <- dplyr::left_join(task$row_names, predictions, by = c("row_id" = "row_ids"))
 ```

-> NOTE: For using the trained model with new predictions, the PC scores
+> NOTE: For using the trained model with new spectra, the PC scores
 > should be predicted from the [Standard Normal Variate (SNV)
 > preprocessed](https://cran.r-project.org/web/packages/prospectr/vignettes/prospectr.html#scatter-and-baseline-corrections)
 > spectra following the [same specifications and